Dark matter: Observational evidence

-This section presents the observational evidence for dark matter from the smallest to the largest scales.

 Galaxy rotation curves

-Animation of rotating disc galaxies.
-Dark matter – shown in red – is more concentrated near the center and it rotates more rapidly.
+The rotation curve of spiral galaxy UGC 11455.
+The observed rotation is shown as points with error bars.
+The expected rotation from normal matter is shown in the line below.

 The arms of spiral galaxies rotate around their galactic center.
 The luminous mass density of a spiral galaxy decreases as one goes from the center to the outskirts.
 If luminous mass were all the matter, then the galaxy can be modelled as a point mass in the centre and test masses orbiting around it, similar to the Solar System.
 From Kepler's Third Law, it is expected that the rotation velocities will decrease with distance from the center, similar to the Solar System.
 This is not observed.
 Instead, the galaxy rotation curve remains flat or even increases as distance from the center increases.

 If Kepler's laws are correct, then the obvious way to resolve this discrepancy is to conclude the mass distribution in spiral galaxies is not similar to that of the Solar System.
 In particular, there may be a lot of non-luminous matter (dark matter) in the outskirts of the galaxy.

 Velocity dispersions

 Stars in bound systems must obey the virial theorem.
 The theorem, together with the measured velocity distribution, can be used to measure the mass distribution in a bound system, such as elliptical galaxies or globular clusters.
 With some exceptions, velocity dispersion estimates of elliptical galaxies do not match the predicted velocity dispersion from the observed mass distribution, even assuming complicated distributions of stellar orbits.
 As with galaxy rotation curves, the obvious way to resolve the discrepancy is to postulate the existence of non-luminous matter.

-Galaxy clusters
+Galaxy clustering

 Galaxy clusters are particularly important for dark matter studies since their masses can be estimated in three independent ways: